 This example shows how to setup a PPTP Network Server.
-The example assumes that you have already created certain address objects in the Address Book.
+The example assumes that certain address objects in the NetDefendOS address book have already been created.

-You will have to specify the IP address of the PPTP server interface, an outer IP address (that the PPTP server should listen to) and an IP pool that the PPTP server will use to give out IP addresses to the clients from.
+It is necessary to specify in the address book, the IP address of the PPTP server interface, an outer IP address (that the PPTP server should listen to) and an IP pool that the PPTP server will use to give out IP addresses to the clients from.